List of defunct Catholic religious institutes

-The list given here includes not only examples of pontifical right institutes but also some that are only of diocesan right.
-It includes even some associations formed with a view to becoming religious institutes but were never canonically erected even on the diocesan level.

-The list does not distinguish between institutes that historically would be classified either as "orders" or as "congregations."
+The list includes not only pontifical right but also diocesan right institutes (institutes established within a diocese, under the authority of a bishop).
+It also includes associations formed with a view to becoming religious institutes but were never canonically erected even on the diocesan level.
+The list does not distinguish between institutes that would have historically been classified as religious orders, whose members make solemn vows, and religious congregations, whose members make simple vows.
+Since the 1983 Code of Canon Law, only the term religious institute is used, while the distinction between solemn and simple vows is still maintained.